The Oriental Fire-bellied Toad is native to Korea, northeastern China and southeastern Siberia. Despite its common name,

 it is not a true toad but a warty frog.

 From above, it is a camouflaged green with black cryptic markings.
-The underside is black with bright orange, warning
+The underside is bright orange with black, warning

 potential predators that it is toxic.
 The fingertips are also orange.